PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 Alright, that’s a good start but we need to remember that the average does not tell us the full story.
 We should always incorporate standard deviation with the average in order to have a more clear picture of what’s going on with the average.
 So let’s go ahead and calculate the standard deviation which is measuring variance and let's just see if that gives us any more information.

-The next question we can ask is: **which 5 divisions have the highest variance?** We need to quickly update our pivot table and see that the results are:
+The next question we can ask is: **which 5 departments have the highest variance?** We need to quickly update our pivot table and see that the results are:

 * Offices of the County Executive
 * Merit System Protection Board Department